-You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers offer this for premium themes, and even for some free plugins).
+You can enter the theme name and version into Google, and search the theme developer’s support forum (many developers offer this for premium WordPress themes, and even for some free plugins).

 If you have made extensive customizations to your existing theme files, upgrading your theme may result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

-Updating Your WP Themes – Step-By-Step Tutorial
+Upgrading Your Theme – Tutorial

 Log into your WordPress administration area …

-Updating Your Site Themes Via The “Themes” Section
+Updating WordPress Themes Via The “Themes” Area

-This opens up the “Themes” screen …
+This brings you to the “Themes” screen …

 WordPress Themes with new versions display an “Update Available” message over the theme’s thumbnail image …